flyingmothman/bionlp/README.md

 Configurations for all experiments, models, and datasets is in `./configs`.

 ## Preprocessed data
-Run script `./download_preprocessed_data.sh` to download all preprocessed data into `./preprocessed_data`.
+Run script `./download_preprocessed_data.sh` to download all preprocessed training data into `./preprocessed_data`.

 ## Training
-`train.py` is the main script for running experiments.
+`train.py` is the main script for running experiments -- experiments involve training and evaluating models.
-`python train.py` will do a dry run on the selected experiment.
+Running `python train.py` (no arguments) will start a test-run, which will train the models on a very small subset of the data and then evaluate them on the validation set.

 To train `SEQ`, `SpanPred`, and `SeqCRF` models on SocialDisNER and evaluate on test data, run:
 ```
 python train.py --production --test
 ```
+`--production`: indicates that *all* the training data should be used.
+`--test`: indicates that the test data should also be used to evaluate the models(other than the validation data).

-Then select `social_dis_ner_experiment` from the menu.
+`train.py` will prompt the user to select an experiment (e.g. `social_dis_ner_experiment`) from the menu.
 The models' performance results are persisted at `./training_results/performance`.